 Alongside these developments, the London medical schools providing the courses and lectures flourished.
 Initially separate institutions, increasingly these schools became attached to hospitals which provided the experience.
 As the capacity of these increased the role of ‘dispensaries’ in medical education decreased (dispensaries differed from hospitals in that they didn’t provide inpatient treatment, but some early Newmarket medics gained their ‘hospital’ experience in them, e.g. Charles Edwards, an apprentice of Walter Norton’s who qualified in 1823, and several of Robert James Peck’s apprentices, including Edward Sankey above).
 Interestingly, the 1841 census captures Floyd Peck in London, aged 21, living in a household with a couple of medical students, yet defining himself as ‘surgeon’.
 He qualified in 1841, so possibly he’d passed his MRCS at that stage, but the census was in June and he passed the LSA examination in July, so was still with some fellow students (see the page on Floyd Minter Peck for an image of this).
 His LSA examination records show that his hospital experience was 18 months at St Bartholomew’s Hospital in London.

 So the main qualifications that dominated in the 19th century became LSA and MRCS (typcial for a generalist), MD and FRCS (Fellow of the RCS) – typical for the increasingly hospital based specialists in medicine or surgery respectively (for hospital physicians it was not necessary to become a member of the Royal College of Physicians at this stage, unless practising as a physician within a 7 mile radius of London, as mentioned above).
 Oddly, just as it became compulsory for generalist medics to gain the LSA qualification it seems they largely stopped calling themselves apothecaries, preferring to use the term surgeon, hence GP Surgery, although this trend to prefer surgeon over apothecary can be traced back further, perhaps as an abbreviation for ‘surgeon and apothecary’.
-As mentioned above, the term General Practitioner only very gradually became the usual job title for generalist medics, increasingly making sense as the term surgeon became reserved for the hospital specialists in surgery alone, who with the advent of anaesthesia followed by antisepsis in the mid 19th century started to be able to develop into what we would understand by the term surgeon today.
+As mentioned above, the term General Practitioner only very gradually became the usual job title for generalist medics, becoming the norm during the 20th century, and increasingly making sense as the term surgeon became reserved for the hospital specialists in surgery alone, who with the advent of anaesthesia followed by antisepsis in the mid 19th century started to be able to develop into what we would understand by the term surgeon today.
 A local early sign of this development was an operation under ether at Bury St Edmunds in 1847 (for details about this interesting event click here).
-The earliest known uses of the term General Practice/Practitioner in Newmarket were not until Robert James Peck and Robert Fyson in 1847 (see the former’s 1847 Medical Directory entry above), and Floyd Peck in 1851.
+The earliest known uses of the term General Practice/Practitioner in Newmarket were with Robert James Peck and Robert Fyson in 1847 (see the former’s 1847 Medical Directory entry above), and Floyd Peck in 1851.
 William Henry Day called himself a ‘General Practitioner’ on the 1861 census (see an image of that on the page about William Henry Day), but later moved to London, became a member of the Royal College of Physicians and join the rarefied elite of London consultant physicians!
 Of course though the term ‘physician’ is still used in two senses even today, of the hospital specialist who is a member of the Royal College of Physicians and specializes in a non-surgical discipline, and in the original more general sense of the local generalist medic, a 20th century example of that being on a memorial to Clement Gray in the pulpit of All Saints’ church, Newmarket, where he’s described as ‘beloved physician’ – see an image on the page about Clement Frederick Gray).
 Interestingly, the last examples of local GPs describing themselves as surgeons (aside from one or two who actually were modern FRCS surgeons before becoming GPs) come from the Alton House practice in 1944 (but note they were still actually performing significant surgery at that stage – see the page on the Rous Memorial Hospital, including for an image), and Dr Davis and Walden in 1952 (the last known Newmarket example – see the page on Joe Davis for an image).
 Interestingly though, GPs in the military are still called surgeons.
 Perhaps the earlier dropping of the term apothecary, and not continuing with that description instead of GP, was partly because the 18th/19th century saw the emergence of the chymist and druggist (later to become the High Street Chemist) whose role was more like that of the traditional apothecary with his shop, i.e. preparing and dispensing medicines more than giving medical advice – but as has always been the case, even now, that distinction was/is blurred at the edges (Chemists give some advice and GPs dispense, preparation now being the realm of pharmaceutical companies, but within living memory GPs and chemists were still preparing some of their own medicines).

 Chymists and Druggists emerged in the 18th century as surgeon-apothecaries concentrated more on clinical practice and less on sourcing and preparing medicines, the demand for which was growing rapidly.
 Robert James Peck’s parents are an interesting example from Chelmsford (see The Pecks for more details).
 The earliest known example of the term druggist in Newmarket was with the 18th century Thomas Searancke 2 on the admission of his son to a school at Bury St Edmunds, although primarily he was known as an apothecary and surgeon.
 George Borwick Mead’s father Joseph Mead, in Ramsey, Huntingdonshire, appears to have been a very late example, i.e. mid 19th century, of this blurred distinction between chemists and medics (see The Meads for more details).
 The 1823 Pigot’s trade directory lists ‘Peck Robert James’ and ‘Norton, Taylor & Kendall’ under ‘Surgeons and apothecaries’ in Newmarket, but William Cheale and Robert Rogers under ‘Chemists & Druggists’.
 Intriguingly William Cheale has (druggist only) in brackets after his name – apparently this likely meant that he dealt in medicines derived from organic matter only rather than chemistry – perhaps what we might call a herbalist?
 The Rogers’ Chemist shop was a feature on the High Street throughout the 19th century, where Greggs bakery is now (see image above).
 The Newmarket Union poor law minutes record Thomas Dunning, another local chemist, being paid for ‘Chemestry [sic]’ in 1858 (Dunning’s chemist shop can be seen in an image on the page about Mentmore House, which was a couple of doors down the road, although interestingly, by that stage it appears to have been run by someone with a different surname who presumably had kept the old shop name).
 The history of Chemists in Newmarket is not developed further on this website, since this is the point at which they emerge and diverge from the generalist medical role.
 Likewise, the history of dentists who emerged in the 19th/20th centuries is not developed further either (apparently in the early 20th century Gilbert Gray was highly skilled at pulling teeth – sadly no longer part of a GP’s repertoire!).
 However, specialist dental surgeons (dentists) are mentioned visiting Newmarket from the mid 19th century onwards, such as a Mr Jones of Cambridge, who could be consulted at a confectioners shop (!) in the High Street on the first and third Tuesday in the month (according to an advert in the Cambridge Chronicle and University Journal, Saturday 13th June 1857, pg 4).